leylmordor/conftest-dev/README.md

-# Conftest OPA GitHub Action
+# Conftest DEV GitHub Action

 ## Description

-Conftest OPA is a GitHub Action that performs Policy-Based Configuration Testing using Conftest.
+Conftest DEV is a GitHub Action that performs Policy-Based Configuration Testing using (Conftest)[https://conftest.dev].
 It allows you to test your YAML files against custom policies to ensure compliance and best practices.

 ## Usage